Official languages in the provinces and territories

 - The Association des juristes d’expression française du Nouveau-Brunswick provides legal services in French to the public, gives its members and other interested parties access to full legal documentation in French, acts as an advocate with public authorities and promotes access to legal services in French in New Brunswick and elsewhere in Canada by informing French-speaking citizens about their rights.

-- Office of Acadian Affairs of Nova Scotia
+- Office of Acadian Affairs and Francophonie of Nova Scotia

 - Nova Scotia’s Office of Acadian Affairs was established in 2004 under Nova Scotia’s French-language Services Act to provide advice and support to provincial government departments, agencies and Crown corporations so that they can develop and adapt policies, programs and services that reflect the needs of the Acadian and Francophone community of Nova Scotia.
 The Office of Acadian Affairs also acts as a liaison between the provincial government and the Acadian and Francophone community.